Siriusmart/youtube-tui/README.md

 An aesthetically pleasing YouTube TUI written in Rust.

+> ## Warning
+>
+> The current code on GitHub is a rewritten-from-scratch version of the old code, it is not functional yet.
+Therefore if you would like to try the TUI out, please install it from `crates.io` (seen Installation).
+>
+> ### Changes
+>
+> #### Framework
+> Now uses the TUI framework from `tui-additions` which I wrote specifically for this project.
+The main benefits of this are that all "items" are no longer related to each other, so changing one of them won't break the others.
+This modular framework also make fixing bugs in existing items and adding new ones much easier (which is the main reason that I decided to rewrite the entire thing from scratch).
+>
+> The main drawbacks of using a framework is there are limitations of what I can do (the old code does excatly what I wanted it to, but it's a hella mess), and the performance may take a hit (just slightly, TUIs written in Rust are still ***blazingly fast!!!***).
+>
+> #### Config files readability
+>
+> The old config files uses the YAML format, which is usually very easy to read, but when it comes to `tuples` and custom `struct` representation it actually look pure gibberish.
+>
+> The new config files are also in YAML, but I prevented tuples from appearing in them by removing stuff nobody is gonna change anyways and options that are gonna break the entire thing anyways, so that even a 6 year old Roblox player would have the ability to read and modify their config.
+>
+> No docs on the config until I finish the whole thing, so if you want to figure out stuff go read the code yourself it's not that bad now.
+>
+> #### Sixels!
+>
+> You can now display PNGs in terminal yay!
+Very slow and lots of delay, trying to get it work multithreaded so that it can still be usable but with no success.
+If anyone knows how to do that (or just make it faster) please help.
+>
+> #### Code readability
+>
+> The code is now more idiomatic and i put comments so yeah go read it and i will memorize the arch wiki
+>
+> ### Progress
+>
+> #### Done
+>
+> - Config files (mostly, more options will be added when I get to that part)
+> - Home page with its basic items
+>
+> #### To do before release
+>
+> - Search filters
+> - All pages (search, video/playlist/channel info)
+> - Basically back to where it is before the rewrite

 ## Overview
 YouTube TUI is a text user interface that provides a clean TUI for browsing YouTube.
 It can perform YouTube query searches, view and inspect channels, and play the desired content as a regular video or audio-only stream for saving bandwidth.